 - Smoked paprika

-- Garnishes: Unsalted crushed toasted peanuts and chopped cilantro
+- Garnishes: Unsalted crushed toasted peanuts and chopped cilantro; cabbage and peppers for serving chicken on top of

 Peanut Sauce Ingredients